 - Beat egg and water together to make an egg wash and brush the outside edges of each pastry square with egg.

-- Place 2-3 tbsp of filling in the middle of each square and carefully fold over.
+- Place 2-3 tablespoon of filling in the middle of each square and carefully fold over.

 - Using the tines of a fork, crimp the edges closed.
 Brush the remaining egg wash over the tops of each pastry pocket.